-Use This Fly To Catch More Fish Anywhere In Colorado
+Use This Fly Pattern to Catch More Fish Anywhere In Colorado

 In the modern era of overly complex, match-the-hatch fly patterns, adding a few simple, traditional flies to your fly box can be effective weapons in your fly-fishing arsenal.

 The Gray Ugly is a vintage fly that surpasses many of its modern-day brethren in its amazing ability to catch trout.
 An oldie but a goodie, I was first introduced to this pattern in the late 1970s by my grandfather who spent most of his life trout fishing in Colorado and Montana.
 The Gray Ugly was one of his favorite patterns because of its versatility and effectiveness.
 Over the years, I also saw my dad and uncle use this fly with great success, catching everything from small brook trout at Monarch Lake to bruiser brown trout at North Delaney Buttes.

 The fly works especially well with a fly-and-bubble rig and a spinning rod, which is how my grandfather, dad and uncle fished this pattern.
 For fly-fishing purists, the Gray Ugly also performs just fine at the end of a 5-weight fly rod, fished either wet or dry.